mechpen/mechpen.github.io/src/posts/2022-10-30-golang-bpf/index.md

 ```

 Sometimes it is easier to use the function address instead of the
 function name.
-First, use the following command to find the function
+First, get the function address:
-address:

 ```text
 $ objdump -t example | grep mainTest
 0000000000459e60 g     F .text  00000000000000ea main.mainTest
 ```

-Then attach the probe to the function address:
+Then attach a probe to the address:

 ```text
 $ sudo bpftrace -p 19162 -e 'uprobe:./example:0x0000000000459e60 {printf("here\n");}'